Support Your Local Farm

 Read what has been happening at the farm this year and see how your dollars have been put to work to build our community!

-Winter is coming, and but that doesn't mean this farm stops working!
+Winter is here, and but that doesn't mean this farm stops working!
 NOW is the time to sign up for next year's CSA subscription.
-Our full or half CSA's make great Christmas gifts, or you can donate a subscription for a family in need in someone's name.
-Pay in full before December and get a discount.
+We have full and half CSA's available that can be picked up at the farm or at drop off sites in New Haven.

-And don't forget to mark your calendars for the upcoming year because our Winter Series with the Woodbridge Town Library is just around the corner.
+Our Winter Series with the Woodbridge Town Library is starting January 23rd, from 6-8PM.
 With topics surrounding the local food movement and why it's important, it's sure to be an informational (and delicious) series.
+The first in the series will be "Fresh Ingredients: A Taste of January."
+Join three local cooks talk about how they keep their meals local in January, and of course, taste some delicious examples they'll make!
 Watch the Woodbridge Town Library to sign up as space is limited!

 Support Community Farming